 Second stimulus check: Will you get $2,000, $600 — or nothing?

-A second round of stimulus checks had been expected to land in the bank accounts of millions of Americans as soon as next week, thanks to the $900 billion economic relief package that Congress passed Monday night.
-But President Donald Trump's sudden insistence Tuesday that lawmakers boost the bill's $600 stimulus checks to $2,000 per person is now throwing the timing and amount of the checks into question.
+A second round of stimulus checks may soon land in the bank accounts of millions of Americans after President Donald Trump signed a $900 billion economic relief package on Sunday night.
+Yet in signing the bill, Mr. Trump once again called for its $600 stimulus checks to be boosted to $2,000 per person.

-The upheaval comes after Congress added $600 per-person checks into the bill during last-minute negotiations, an amount that had been decried as too low by some lawmakers, such as Senators Bernie Sanders of Vermont, an independent, and Josh Hawley of Missouri, a Republican.
-Mr. Trump seemed to agree with the critics, saying in a video posted to Twitter on December 22 that he would not sign the economic relief package, calling the stimulus checks "ridiculously low."
+On Monday, the House will vote on increasing the amount of the relief checks to $2,000 per adult and $600 for children.
+The Senate should also "start the process for a vote that increases checks to $2,000," Mr. Trump said on Sunday.

-"I am asking Congress to amend this bill and increase the ridiculously low $600 dollars to $2,000, or $4,000 for a couple," Mr. Trump said in the recorded message.
+The president's last-minute call for bigger stimulus checks had placed the relief package in jeopardy, given that Mr. Trump had signaled he wouldn't sign the bill without $2,000 directed to each eligible adult.
+But now that the president has signed the bill — which still directs the federal government to send out $600 in individual stimulus payments — it raises questions about whether Americans could nevertheless see a higher amount deposited to their bank accounts.

 The $600 checks directed by the relief bill would represent half of the $1,200 directed toward most adults in the first round of stimulus checks.
 Critics had said the aid would be helpful, but not enough to tide over families who have suffered income or job losses since the coronavirus pandemic shuttered the economy in March and caused unemployment to spike.